 Not only because it gives us insight on various sectors of society.
 It’s also part of being empathic and cognizant of the outlooks of others.
 Which helps us understand them better.
 And it’s through that understanding of society, that we gather insights on trends before they actually become trending.

-Another one of our credo’s at Decryption is to “See the simmer before the boil.”
+Another one of our mottos at Decryption is to, “See the simmer before the boil.”
 Which means to know about what’s hot and what's about to start buzzing before the masses do.

 Which is why every brand should embrace contemporary culture.

-Brands that embrace contemporary culture will always have an edge over brand’s that don’t simply because culture – along with story, is what will connect consumers to their brand and to one another.
+Brands that embrace contemporary culture will always have an edge over brand’s that don’t simply because culture—along with great storytelling, is what will connect consumers to their brand as well as to one another.

-In his book, The Culting Of Brands, author Douglas Atkin stated, “You must create a sense of community around a unifying set of values and worldview.”
-Contemporary culture does just that by uniting all those that are interested in – and contributes towards uplifting it.
+In his book, The Culting Of Brands: Turn Your Customers Into True Believers, author Douglas Atkin, writes, “You must create a sense of community around a unifying set of values and worldview.”
+Contemporary culture does just that by uniting all those that are interested in—and contributes towards uplifting it.